 It’s common for people with PTSD to have a co-occurring disorder or dual diagnosis, especially with an alcohol or drug addiction.

-If you have a substance abuse disorder, you may need to undergo a medical detox before starting a treatment program.
+If you have a substance use disorder, you may need to undergo a medical detox before starting a treatment program.
 Medical detox means you’re under the care of medical professionals when you withdraw from alcohol or drugs.
 This helps you medical drug detox safely and minimizes your discomfort during the process.

 Residential PTSD Treatment